 - Cut the chicken into small pieces.
 Peel and chop the potato and carrot into small pieces.
 Cut the green beans into small pieces if they are whole.
 Chop the kale and reserve for later.

 - Add the water and rice to the bottom of the slow cooker.
-Layer the chicken, potato, and carrot on top of the rice.
+Layer the chicken, potato, green beans, and carrot on top of the rice.
 Cover and cook on HIGH for 4 hours.

 - After the four hours are up, add the kale and stir in.
 Place the lid back on the slow cooker and allow the kale to soften for about 5 minutes.
 Allow to cool before serving.